-100 Ways To Fight Back In The First 100 Days Of The Trump Presidency
+100 Ways To Fight Back In Trump's First 100 Days

 Donald Trump is now President Trump.
 As he tweeted Friday, "THE MOVEMENT CONTINUES - THE WORK BEGINS!"
 If you're one of the millions who voted against him, you're probably thinking of working for a different movement.
 The fight against his policies will last four (possibly eight) years, but for the time being, let's start with 100 ways to oppose President Trump's first 100 days.